yqx7150/MM-Net/README.md

 # Dataset

-You need to prepare at least one type of dynamic PET data, as shown in the "data" folder, which includes "CP", "test", and "train".
-The "train" and "test" folders contain the original noise-free data "fdg_3D", as well as the data with added noise "fdg_3D_noise", the kinetic parameters k1, k2, k3, k4, and the corresponding ki and vb.
-Similarly, you need to make references at the corresponding positions in the training file.
-For example, at the "--root1" position, you need to fill in the address of the training dataset, and at the "--root2" position, you need to fill in the address of the test dataset.
+You need to prepare at least one type of dynamic PET data and create a 'data' folder that includes subfolders' CP ',' test ', and' train '.
+The "train" and "test" folders contain the original noise free data "fdg23D", as well as the noisy data "fdg.3D_noise", dynamic parameters k1, k2, k3, k4, and corresponding ki and VB.
+The "CP" folder holds the corresponding arterial blood input function.
+Similarly, you need to reference it in the corresponding location in the training file.
+For example, in the "-- root1" position, you need to fill in the address of the training dataset, while in the "-- root2" position, you need to fill in the location of the testing dataset.

 #  Train